RitchieLab/Gene-level-statistical-colocalization/README.md

 ```

 ```
-## Pre-saved files needed to run this code:
+## Pre-saved files needed to run this code (these are already downloaded with the code):
 #eQTL sample size file (GTEX v8)

 Tissue  X..RNASeq.and.Genotyped.samples